demogorgi/MIP_based_gas_simulator/gurobi-version/README.txt

   manages the iterative process

 model.py
-  contains the gurobi simulator model
+  contains the gurobi simulator model (pyhsics model)

 net_sim.xml and state_sim.xml
-  generated externally by create netstate used to generate further state-xmls to be displayed in contour
+  generated externally by create_netstate used to generate further state-xmls to be displayed in contour

 urmel.py